 Funding for the program is provided by the U.S. Department of Housing and Urban Development, the Illinois Department of Human Services and the Illinois Community Services Block Grant program.

 For additional information on the Madison County Community Development Transitional Housing Program, contact David Harrison at (618) 296-5513.

 Children in the Madison County Community Development Transitional Housing Program were blessed with Easter baskets provided by employees of Menasha Packaging.
-Shown above from left to right: Patricia Williams (Madison County Community Development), Mary Ross (Madison County Community Development), employees of Menasha Packaging.
+Shown above from left to right: Patricia Williams (Madison County Community Development), Mary Castillo (Madison County Community Development), employees of Menasha Packaging.